MonsieurCode/android-source-patch/README.md

     setenv bootargs console=ttymxc1,115200 init=/init video=mxcfb0:dev=ldb,1366x768M@60,if=RGB24,bpp=32 video=mxcfb1:off video=mxcfb2:off fbmem=28M vmalloc=400M androidboot.console=ttymxc1 androidboot.hardware=freescale mem=1024M
     saveenv

-## Push System Files to Android Filesystem

-**All built-in touch devices should have input device configuration files.**

-Touch screens are touch devices that are associated with a display such that the user has the impression of directly manipulating items on screen.

-It is important to ensure that the value of the device.internal property is set correctly for all internal input devices.

-    touch.deviceType = touchScreen

-This property specifies whether the input device is an internal built-in component as opposed to an externally attached (most likely removable) peripheral.

-If the value is 0, the device is external.
-If the value is 1, the device is internal.
-If the value is not specified, the default value is 0 for all devices on the USB (BUS_USB) or Bluetooth (BUS_BLUETOOTH) bus, 1 otherwise.

-**We set our screen to be included/internal in the kernel configuration step.**

-    device.internal = 1

-Here is the complete IDC.

-    touch.deviceType = touchScreen
-    touch.orientationAware = 1
-    device.internal = 1
-    keyboard.layout = qwerty
-    keyboard.characterMap = qwerty2
-    keyboard.orientationAware = 1
-    keyboard.builtIn = 1
-    cursor.mode = navigation
-    cursor.orientationAware = 1

 ## Boot Udoo on 10" 1280x800 HDMI Screen

     setenv bootargs console=ttymxc1,115200 init=/init video=mxcfb0:dev=hdmi,1280x800M@60,if=RGB24,bpp=32 video=mxcfb1:off video=mxcfb2:off fbmem=28M vmalloc=400M androidboot.console=ttymxc1 androidboot.hardware=freescale mem=1024M